 17. Are there international internships?

 There are opportunities for international internships.
-International internships have included placements in Nairobi, Kenya and in Chisinau, Moldova.
-Students interested in international internships must use the same criteria set for out of area internships.
-(See question regarding out of area placements .)
+International internships have included placements in Nairobi and Kitale, Kenya; Phnom Penh, Cambodia; Manila, Philippines; Kaula Lampur, Malaysia; Singapore; Chisinau, Moldova; and in Toronto, Canada.
+Students interested in international internships must use the same criteria set for out-of-area internships.
+(See question regarding out-of-area placements.)

 Field Instructors and Task Supervisors receive several benefits for serving as Field Faculty.
 For more information see the Field Faculty page.

-Once a person is approved as Field Instructor or Task Supervisor, he or she is added to the School of Social Work's mailing list and will receive electronic newsletters, emails from the Field office, and Community Connection, the School's newsletter.
+Once a person is approved as Field Instructor or Task Supervisor, he or she is added to the School of Social Works mailing list and will receive electronic newsletters, emails from the Field Education office, and Community Connection, the School's newsletter.